lelandbatey/configDebDev/helpFiles.md

         out0010.png

 What this does is make the .gif go forwards, then backwards (then it loops, continuing to go backwards then forwards).
 So you get a nice smooth effect.
 Sometimes it's nice!

+### Resize .gif while making this conversion

+You can also resize the gif that you create automatically.
+Like so:

+    convert -delay 4 out*.png -resize %50 anim.gif

+This'll resize it to %50 of it's previous size, maintaining the aspect ratio.